Send questions to : secretary@democracy4Bexhill.com. Here are some already received

 What’s the bill?

 The cost of a town council depends on what the councillors decide to provide, and what they have been elected to do.
-But running a town council is estimated by Rother as costing less than £2 a month for residents in Band D, less than the cost of a cup of coffee.
-Many Bexhillians are in Band A and for them it would be just 70p a month.
+But the initial costs of setting up a town council with a town clerk and two staff is estimated by Rother to cost £7.50 a year, which is 60p a month for residents in Band D. Many Bexhillians are in Band A or have special reductions, and for them it would be much less.

 If residents want more services, this would cost more.
+The average precept (tax) is £57 a year, and the precept is not capped.
 But bear in mind that:

-- A town council would have the resources and authority to access new funding streams, including 25% of the infrastructure funds paid by the developers building housing in the town.
-It can also apply for outside trusts and foundations which are designed to support local governance and different projects.
+- A town council would have the resources and authority to access new funding, including 15% of the infrastructure funds paid by the developers building housing in the town.
+This rises to 25% if the town develops a Neighbourhood Plan.
+The town council could also apply for outside trusts and foundations which are designed to support local governance and different projects: most town councils raise and invest money in this way.

 - In a town council you know that every penny will be spent in the town.
 Because Bexhill has a large population of 44,000 people to share the cost, there will be economies of scale which no other town in Rother enjoys.